-WELCOME TO THE NEW HOME OF THE MARYLAND INTERSCHOLASTIC ATHLETIC ASSOCIATION (MIAA).
+WELCOME TO THE HOME OF THE MARYLAND INTERSCHOLASTIC ATHLETIC ASSOCIATION (MIAA)

 The MIAA is an independent organization comprised of 29 private high schools located in and around the Baltimore Metro area.
 Founded in 1994, MIAA schools have a combined enrollment in excess of 17,000 students.
 More than 60% of these students participate in at least one of 17 MIAA sanctioned Sports.
 In addition, more than 97% of all graduates from MIAA schools go on to college, including many who enroll in some of our nation’s most prestigious universities.